Sardhendu/License-Plate-Detection/README.md

      -- see config-local.conf file to get to know the directories name

    #### train_model:
    * Makes call to function of class **Model** inside module **BldModel**.
-Now that we have extracted training features as discussed above, we would want algorithm to learn the features of a license plate and a non-license plate.
+Now that we have extracted training features as discussed above, we would want the algorithm to learn the features of a license plate and a non-license plate.
 This is achieved by train_model.
         * It fetches the saved features and the corresponding label (license_plate or non-license plate) and sends it to the SVM model.
         * It also stores the learned model into the disk so that while cross validation and testing we can invoke the model and classify.